-Finally, it is noted that Ichihara et al. (2013) found preferential occurrence of north-east propagating MSTIDs near dusk (see their Fig. 4) suggesting the solar terminator may also play an important role (e.g., Afraimovich et al. 2009).
+Finally, it is noted that Ichihara et al. (2013) found preferential occurrence of northeast propagating MSTIDs near dusk (see their Fig. 4) suggesting the solar terminator may also play an important role (e.g., Afraimovich et al. 2009).
 This hypothesis, however, has not been investigated with SuperDARN data yet.

-11647 Nighttime MSTIDs: E Region Signatures and Vertical Coupling
+Nighttime MSTIDs: E region signatures and vertical coupling

 Electron density perturbations propagating at E region heights can also be detected as MSTIDs in SuperDARN GS and IS signals.
 Ogawa et al. (2009) were the first authors to report MSTID signatures in E region ionospheric echoes as quasi-periodical striations in HOK ionospheric backscatter.
-Regions with enhanced echo power were found to be magnetically connected to Fregion plasma depletions as inferred from 630-nm airglow camera observations.
-Ogawa et al. (2009) suggested such a coincidence is indicative of electrodynamic coupling between these two regions in the form of a polarization electric field (Perkins 1973) which maps into the Eregion without attenuation, as envisioned theoretically (e.g., Yokoyama and Hysell 2010).
+Regions with enhanced echo power were found to be magnetically connected to F region plasma depletions as inferred from 630-nm airglow camera observations.
+Ogawa et al. (2009) suggested such a coincidence is indicative of electrodynamic coupling between these two regions in the form of a polarization electric field (Perkins 1973) which maps into the E region without attenuation, as envisioned theoretically (e.g., Yokoyama and Hysell 2010).

 Koustov et al. (2014) performed a more comprehensive analysis of E region MSTID signatures in HOK echoes and reported preferential occurrence of such echoes in summer with a secondary maximum in winter.
 This tendency is despite the fact that E region nighttime HOK echoes are more frequent in winter (Yakymenko et al. 2015).
-The authors found the E region MSTIDs propagate toward the south-east or east during pre-midnight hours and toward the south-west or west during post-midnight hours with average speeds of 86 m s-1 and 56 m s-1, respectively.
+The authors found the E region MSTIDs propagate toward the southeast or east during pre-midnight hours and toward the southwest or west during post-midnight hours with average speeds of 86 m $s^{-1}$ and 56 m $s^{-1}$ , respectively.
 Their typical spatial scale is ~ 300 km.
 However, the Doppler velocity of the MSTID striations were smaller than the speed of the power enhancements implying HOK monitored extended plasma blobs moving across the FOV, presumably at the background wind velocity.
 Plasma motions inside the blobs are assumed to be controlled by a combined effect of the electric field and neutral wind, as later expanded by Yakymenko et al. (2015).

 Several additional arguments supporting the notion of strong electrical coupling between the E and F regions during MSTID events have been identified.
-These include: 1) F region echo velocity is consistent with the expected electric field direction within regions of depleted/enhanced electron density (Suzuki et al. 2009), 2) E region plasma velocity is comparable to that in the F region (Koustov et al. 2014), 3) polarity of the E region velocity changes consistently in neighboring regions with enhanced/depleted plasma density (Ogawa et al. 2009) and 4) the power of E region echoes correlates with the measured Doppler velocity (Koustov et al. 2014).
-However, there are also several outstanding issues, including: 1) sometimes, the region of depleted plasma correlates with a sheared plasma flow of opposite polarities, instead of a single direction (Ogawa et al. 2009) and 2) polarity of the velocity is inconsistent with that usually observed for MSTIDs over Japan with the Middle and Upper atmosphere (MU) VHF radar (although at quite different MLAT).
+These include (1) F region echo velocity is consistent with the expected electric field direction within regions of depleted/enhanced electron density (Suzuki et al. 2009), (2) E region plasma velocity is comparable to that in the F region (Koustov et al. 2014), (3) polarity of the E region velocity changes consistently in neighboring regions with enhanced/depleted plasma density (Ogawa et al. 2009), and (4) the power of E region echoes correlates with the measured Doppler velocity (Koustov et al. 2014).
+However, there are also several outstanding issues, including (1) sometimes, the region of depleted plasma correlates with a sheared plasma flow of opposite polarities, instead of a single direction (Ogawa et al. 2009) and sometimes are depleted of the single direction of the plasma correlates with a sheared plasma flow of opposite polarities, instead of a single direction (Ogawa et al. 2009) and the plate direction of the single direction of the plate direction of the plate direction (Ogawa et al. 2009) and the plate direction of the plate direction (Ogawa et al. 2009) and the plate direction (Direction direction di al. 2009) and (2) polarity of the velocity is inconsistent with that usually observed for MSTIDs over Japan with the middle and upper atmosphere (MU) VHF radar (although at quite different MLAT).

-SuperDARN Detection of Seismically-Activated TIDs
+SuperDARN detection of seismically-activated TIDs